On S List of Movie Reviews

 1/17:

-I avoided watching Sneakers for a long time because I didn't like the cover, but it turns out to be an enjoyable
+I avoided watching Sneakers for a long time because I didn't like the cover, but it turned out to

 The most interesting part is: Robert Redford, Sidney Poitier, David Strathairn, and Dan Aykroyd are